nicholsons/comp0035-2024-tutorials/activities/week2/2-4-pandas-datatypes.md

-from typing import List

-# Changing datatypes
+# Activity 2.4: Changing datatypes

 This activity moves on from describing the dataframe to changing its contents to suit our purposes, this is something referred to as 'data preparation' or 'data cleaning'.